- Facts to Know

 If you're leaking urine when you cough, laugh or sneeze, or you have sudden urges to go to the bathroom that are so intense you fear you won't get there in time, you're probably experiencing incontinence.
 The inability to control urination is frequently a treatable, and often curable, problem faced by millions of Americans, many of them women.

 Although the majority of incontinence cases can be improved or cured, many of those afflicted never discuss their problem with a health care professional.
 Instead of recognizing incontinence as a treatable condition and pursuing treatment, many women view it as an embarrassing consequence of aging.
 They may wear absorbent products and do not seek treatment.
-Health care professionals may recommend using absorbent products during treatment or as part of treatment, but rarely as the only treatment for incontinence.
+Although health care professionals may recommend using absorbent products as part of treatment, this is very rarely the only treatment for incontinence.

 Incontinence is not a disease—it's a symptom that can be caused by a wide range of conditions, such as weak pelvic floor muscles from prior childbirth or an overactive bladder muscle from aging.
 Less frequently, diabetes, stroke and nerve diseases, like multiple sclerosis, may also cause leakage.
 Your urinary tract includes two kidneys, two ureters, the bladder and the urethra.
 Your kidneys remove waste and water from your blood to produce urine.
 Urine travels through muscular tubes called the ureters to the bladder.
 The bladder is a balloon-like organ composed of muscle, connective tissue and nerves that expands as it fills with urine.
 Urine is stored in the bladder until it is released from the body through a tube called the urethra.

 Circular muscles, called the urinary sphincters, control the activity of the urethra.
 The sphincter muscles prevent the loss of urine.
 The sphincters close off the base of the bladder—like a rubber band at the base of a balloon—so you do not leak urine.